Geeksltd/MSharp.Docs/Tutorials/14/README.md

 }
 ```

-According to the requirement system should send an email after user registration.
+According to the requirements, the system should send an email after user registration.
 Olive exposes `IEmailMessage` interface under `Olive.Email` namespace, which enables you to implement email sending functionality.
 In order to send an email from your project using Olive, you must have an entity which implements this interface and you must have a database table having columns as per the properties in this interface.
 In the following code we have created an M# entity named `EmailMessage` that this class will implement `IEmailMessage` as shown below:

 ```csharp
 using MSharp;